medialab/minet/docs/cli.md

   key: "MY_YT_API_KEY" # Used as --key for `minet yt` commands
 ```

-<h2 id="envvars">minet environment variables</h2>
+## minet environment variables

 Alternatively you can also set some arguments using environment variables whose name starts with `MINET_` and followed by the proper key.

-To build the name of the variable, first check what can be configured in a minet [rcfile](#minetrc) and build your variable name by joining its path using an underscore:
+To build the name of the variable, first check what can be configured in a minet [rcfile](#minetrc-config-files) and build your variable name by joining its path using an underscore:

 For instance, to override `facebook.cookie`, the variable will be `MINET_FACEBOOK_COOKIE`.